Create a Survey in less than 60 seconds!

 Let’s illustrate this further using an example –

-Imagine you are a B2B company who is specialized in creating and troubleshooting websites.
+Imagine you are a B2B company that specializes in creating and troubleshooting websites.
 Your target audience includes small and medium-sized firms selling consumer goods in the Middle Eastern region.

 A sample ideal customer profile template could look like this –